Shrunken head: In popular culture

+Tsantsas figure in Guatemalan author Augusto Monterroso's short story "Mister Taylor," in which an American entrepreneur starts an export business, selling the heads and causing societal upheaval as the society in the unnamed country tries to fill the growing demand.
+Mister Taylor's own head is the last one his office back home receives.

 In the novel Moby-Dick, the character Queequeg sells shrunken heads and gives his last as a gift to the narrator, Ishmael, who subsequently sells it himself.

 In the 1949 children's novel Amazon Adventure by Willard Price, the character John Hunt buys a shrunken head for the American Museum of Natural History from a Jivaro chief, who explains the shrinking process.
 The scene mirrors Price's own experience with the Jivaro, described in his 1948 travel book Roving South.

 In 1955, Disneyland opened its Jungle Cruise ride.
 Until 2021, the attraction featured a trader selling shrunken heads (three of his for one of yours).

 In 1975, Whiting (a Milton Bradley company) released Vincent Price's Shrunken Head Apple Sculpture Kit.

 In the 1946 movie The Devil's Mask, a crashed plane with a shrunken head aboard is the only clue to a mystery involving a secret code.

 The 1979 movie Wise Blood (film), a shrunken head from Mercer University is stolen from a museum and used as a "new Jesus" that "don't look like any other man so you'll look at it."

+The 1984 movie Indiana Jones and the Temple of Doom features shrunken heads as Thuggee adornment, notably on Mola Ram's headwear.

 The 1988 movie Beetlejuice features a ghost of a hunter whose head had been shrunken.
 At the end of the movie, the title character suffers the same fate.
 The film's 2024 sequel, Beetlejuice Beetlejuice, features the return of the hunter with the shrunken head, named Bob, alongside many other ghosts with shrunken heads now employed at Betelgeuse's personal call centre.

 One of the North American television commercials for the 1990 video game Dr. Mario featured head shrinking, as well as a cover of the song Witch Doctor with slightly different lyrics.

 The Goosebumps book, How I Got My Shrunken Head, released in 1996, is about a boy who gets a shrunken head from his aunt that gives him jungle powers.

 In 1994 a movie featured shrunken heads, titled Shrunken Headz: witch doctor revives three teenage boys, who were killed by a local crime boss, as bodyless miniavengers to challenge local bullies.

 In the 2004 film adaptation of Harry Potter and the Prisoner of Azkaban, Lenny Henry voices Dre Head, a Jamaican-accented shrunken head on the magical Knight Bus.
 The same film features three more shrunken heads, voiced by Brian Bowles and Peter Serafinowicz, inside the wizard pub The Three Broomsticks.

 Both Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007) feature shrunken heads.